jonasmr/microprofile/README.md

 * one small allocation for receiving packets from the sender

 To change how microprofile allocates memory, define these macros when compiling microprofile implementation

 * MICROPROFILE_ALLOC
 * MICROPROFILE_REALLOC
 * MICROPROFILE_FREE

 # microprofile.config.h
-Microprofile has lots of predefined macros that can be change.
+Microprofile has lots of predefined macros that can be changed.
 To modify this, make sure `MICROPROFILE_USE_CONFIG` is defined, and put the changed defines in `microprofile.config.h`.

 # Known Issues & Limitations
 There are a few minor known issues & Limitations: